Anko59/aiden-job-finder/README.md

 # Aiden App

 Aiden (AI-Driven Employment Navigator) is a Django-based web application that uses the Mistral AI model for chat interactions.
-It also includes tools for CV editing and job scraping from Indeed.
+It also includes tools for CV editing and job scraping from Indeed, WelcomeToTheJungle and FranceTravail.

 ## Features

 - Chat interface with the Mistral AI model
 - CV editing tool
 - Job scraping tool from Indeed, Wecolme to the Jungle and France Travail
+- Cover letter generation and automated application form filling

 ### Profile Creation example